 The dynamic of the workforce has changed dramatically in recent times.
-Necessity of remote working has highlighted every positive and negative, equally so for working in the office.
+The necessity of remote working has highlighted every positive and negative, equally so for working in the office.

 As some form of normality resumes, the question for most businesses is what does this mean for them?

-A Gallup study found that 54% of office workers would leave their role for one with more flexibility.
+An Oak Linkedin poll found that 65% of people would leave their current role if they weren’t offered remote working.
 Flexible approaches to working must be high on the agenda if businesses are to function.

 But what does a hybrid working model, or the best of both worlds, look like?
-Our guide will take you through the approaches to and the reasons for a hybrid model.
+Our blog and videos will take you through the approaches to and the reasons for a hybrid model.

 The guide will include: